cockroachdb/docs/src/current/v24.1/set-up-physical-cluster-replication.md

 ### Initialize the primary cluster

-To enable physical cluster replication, it is necessary to initialize the CockroachDB cluster with the appropriate flag to determine the primary and standby clusters.
+To enable physical cluster replication, it is necessary to initialize the CockroachDB cluster with the appropriate flag to create the appropriate virtual clusters on the primary and standby cluster.

 When initializing the primary cluster, you pass the `--virtualized` flag to create a [_virtualized cluster_]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) with a `system` virtual cluster and a `main` virtual cluster.
 You pass the `--virtualized-empty` flag [to create a virtualized standby cluster](#initialize-the-standby-cluster) that contains a `system` virtual cluster.